Thrush on Nipples

 Thrush is the common name for a yeast infection caused by an overgrowth of Candida albicans (Candida), a type of fungus.
-Candida is normally kept in check by friendly bacteria in our bodies.
-A baby can get thrush inside his mouth (seen as white patches that don’t wipe away) or in his nappy area (an inflamed nappy rash) and it is thought that sometimes a breastfeeding mother can get thrush on her nipples causing pain and soreness.
-The symptoms of thrush on nipples are similar to the symptoms experienced with a bacterial infection of the nipple or when a baby is not not attached to the breast (latched) correctly.
-This can make diagnosis very difficult and there is controversy over whether the condition exists.1234
+Candida generally live on our bodies without causing a problem but sometimes a baby can get thrush inside his mouth (seen as white patches that don’t wipe away), or in his nappy area (an inflamed nappy rash).
+It has been assumed for a long time that a breastfeeding mother can get thrush on her nipples causing pain and soreness.
+However, pain and soreness are also seen when a baby is not attached to the breast correctly, or a mother has dermatitis, eczema or vasospasm of the nipple—making diagnosis difficult.
+Several authors question the scientific rationale for thrush on nipples and there is increasing controversy over whether the condition exists.123456

 This article